pragmaapps/EasyCron-API/readme.md

 	*   `minuteInterval (optional)`: It is used to specify that the cron job will repeat itself in intervals of specified minutes.
 	*   `url`: It refers to the URL which will be called by the cron job.
 	*   `method (optional, defaults to GET)`: It specifies the http method to be used for the request.
+	*   `timezone`: It specifies the timezone to be used for the request.
+Must be a valid name from https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
 	*   `headers (optional)`: It specifies the headers to be used for the request.
 	*   `payload (optional)`: It specifies the json object to be sent in the body of request.
 When this cron job will run, easy cron will send a POST request to the specified URL with payload in body of the request.
 You can get the payload as follows: